Anjaligala Raja Maha Viharaya (Sinhala: අංජලීගල රජමහා විහාරය) is a Buddhist temple situated in Anjaleegala in Hambantota District, Sri Lanka.

 History

 The history of Anjaligala Viharaya is obscure.
-However, the site contains a large number of ruins including four inscriptions engraved on the natural rock boulders and two dilapidated building structures (Somadeva, 2006).
+However, the site contains many ruins including four inscriptions engraved on the natural rock boulders and two dilapidated building structures (Somadeva, 2006).
 Of the four inscriptions, three are dated to the first century A.D. and the fourth is dated to the fourth century A.D.
 (Somadeva, 2006).

 Anjaligala rock inscription of King Sri Meghawarna (303-331 A.D.)